anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-20.md

 <hr>

 ## 3. Edit the preferences script & run it

+3.1.
+Edit to customize your region.
+No change is needed if you are okay with running in us-central region.

 ```
 cd ~/ts22-just-enough-terraform-for-da/00-setup
 vi configure-preferences.sh
 ```

-Make changes to your GCP region as needed & run it-
+3.2.
+Run it-
 ```
 cd ~/ts22-just-enough-terraform-for-da/00-setup
 ./configure-preferences.sh